Home | Blog Index | Blog Archives | Christianity & Faith Essays

 GFS forecast for May 10

-These "cutoff lows" are typically bad for observing, as they usually end up with unidirectional wind profiles with lots of clouds and rain.
-Nonetheless, they can produce one or two low-grade storm observation days as the initial southwest flow aloft promotes some moisture return northward underneath of the stronger midlevel and upper-level winds.
+These "cutoff lows" are typically bad for storm chasing, as they usually end up with unidirectional wind profiles with lots of clouds and rain.
+Nonetheless, they can produce one or two low-grade storm chase days as the initial southwest flow aloft promotes some moisture return northward underneath of the stronger midlevel and upper-level winds.
 That's what is shown now, with Wednesday along the dryline in Kansas, western Oklahoma and the Texas panhandle looking like the best of the mix.
 Unfortunately, instability just looks to be too low for this to be on my radar for a trip.
 After that, yet another cold front is shown sweeping the moisture back into the Gulf, and doesn't look like it will return again in meaningful quantities on the dryline for quite some time.

 2017 Plains Storm Expeditions - Probabilities as of May 7 |